brustam2186-dev/CalculatorKidsDemo-/README.md

 -  **Custom Background** with images (Pillow support)
 -  **Keyboard Support** → press **Enter** for `=`

-## How get code and start using my Calculator
+## How get the code and start using my Calculator
 -First copy the code from "my code" in this project.
 -Then open the place were you code pithon like pyChar or Vs code.
 -After opening pyChar or Vs code create a pithon file and make a CalculatorKidsDemo.py in your file.